Public Health Goals Report

 You can review both current and past Public Health Goal Reports below.

-This document is being updated to improve accessibility and will be replaced once available.
+Documents are being updated to improve accessibility and will be replaced as accessible versions become available.

-Staff can also provide information from these reports upon request.
+Staff can provide information from these reports upon request.
+For help interpreting this information, please contact the Water Resources Department at 562-866-9771, extension 2700.